-Each spring, Rural Humanities offers a semester-long “methods and practices” seminar in Public Rural Humanities for graduate students and advanced undergraduates.
+Each spring, offers a semester-long seminar in Public with a focal theme and a discussion of methods for graduate students and advanced undergraduates.
 Enrolled students can receive up to $2,000 to assist them in the development and dissemination of their research and/or to facilitate their collaborations with community partners.

 Spring.
 4 credits.

 Limited to 20 students.
 Interested students must submit an application.

 This seminar will introduce students to the public humanities as both a disciplinary inquiry and a set of practices grounded in public and community engagement.
 It is intended to train cohorts of graduate students and advanced undergraduates in the various theories, methods, and practices of public humanities, to think collectively with and beyond disciplinary interests, and to bring these discipline-defined research agendas to much wider communities by first focusing on local rural communities.
 Students will produce a collaborative project related to or working with a community partner.